cosmos-developer/baby/docs/chapter_4/lesson_11.md

       "time_iota_ms": "1000"
     "
 ```
+There are three sub-params in field "block":

-Like you see, in field block, have three sub-params: max_byte (max numbers of byte / block ); max_gas: total gas in a block cannot exceed this limit (if u not setup, default's -1); time_iota_ms: minimum time increment between consecutive blocks (in milliseconds).
+* max_byte (max numbers of byte / block )
+* max_gas: total gas in a block cannot exceed this limit (if not setup, default is -1)
+* time_iota_ms: minimum time increment between consecutive blocks (in milliseconds).

 ```bash
  "evidence": "